 It is difficult to show any verifiable impact of project interventions (particularly the coastal adaptation measures, but also impacts from the establishment of the EWS, training, policy and institutional efforts) given the delivery timeline of project outputs.
 The project’s long-term impact can be considerably improved through the implementation of the corrective actions and recommendations presented in the TE, both directly in regards to the interventions funded under the project, and in terms of lessons learned for future climate change adaptation projects.
 Finally, project impact can be greatly enhanced through complementary efforts to address the anthropogenic factors that exacerbate the impacts of climate change

-Overall Recommendations
+Lessons Learned and Recommendations for Future Projects

 1. Project Design and Monitoring